 Understanding financial effects to livelihoods provides a more comprehensive understanding of recovery needs across the impacted area.
-Detailed assessments such as the forthcoming 180-day report to Congress will provide a more comprehensive overview of extended losses to businesses including those related to power loss, tourism slowdowns, and detailed models related to current influxes of funds, business inclubation, and other economic stimulus programs currently underway.
+Detailed assessments such as the 180-day report to Congress provides a more comprehensive overview of extended losses to businesses including those related to power loss, tourism slowdowns, and detailed models related to fund influx, business incubation, and other economic stimulus programs currently underway.

-The focus of the assessment in this Action Plan centers on identifying those immediate impacts to businesses (buildings and content) resulting from Irma and María.
-The Small Business Administration (SBA) makes low-cost disaster loans available to qualified businesses and their services are an important indicator of business impact.
-Utilizing SBA business data in conjunction with HUD methods laid out in the Federal Register informs the approach to identify property and content impacts to businesses across Puerto Rico.
-According to SBA business loan information140 there were 11,863 applications issued across the Island.
-Of these, 4,446 applicants had a verified property loss of \$380,171,927 and another 7,417 applicants are either "in-process", have withdrawn, or were declined for a loan from the program.
-Previous impacts assessments identified an additional 68,773 applications were issued but not returned to the SBA141 but as of the latest data these applications are no longer being accounted for by SBA.
+The focus of the assessment in this Action Plan centers on identifying immediate impacts to businesses (buildings and content) resulting from Irma and María.
+The SBA makes low-cost disaster loans available to qualified businesses and their services are an important indicator of business impact.
+SBA business data in conjunction with HUD methods laid out in the Federal Register informs the approach to identify property and content impacts to businesses across Puerto Rico.
+According to SBA business loan information136 there were 11,863 applications issued across the Island.
+Of these, 4,446 had a verified property loss of \$380,171,927 and another 7,417 were either: "in-process", withdrawn, or declined for a loan from the program.
+Previous impacts assessments identified an additional 68,773 issued applications that were not returned to the SBA.137 However, as of the latest data these applications are no longer being accounted for by SBA.
 Note, the high percentage of applications that were issued but not returned.
 Anecdotal evidence suggests that many Puerto Rican small business owners walked away from the SBA process because they feared they simply could not repay a business loan.
-Other applicants, particularly those who were declined, have seen an increase in advocacy from members of Congress who hope to see higher rates of SBA approvals moving forward.142
+Other applicants, particularly those who were declined, have seen an increase in advocacy from members of Congress who hope to see higher rates of SBA approvals moving forward.138